 Ingredients you need for an easy Thai green curry recipe

 - Green curry paste.
+The key ingredient for this authentic Thai green curry recipe.
 You can use store-bought or make your curry paste.
-Try my homemade authentic Thai green curry recipe.
+I used the Mae Ploy brand for this recipe or tried my homemade authentic Thai green curry paste using this authentic recipe.
 The fresh ingredients will change the way you cook and eat curry!

 - Coconut cream.
 I recommend using the Chaokoh brand of coconut cream and milk.
 Something special about them helps elevate Thai curries to a new height of flavor.